Dirik94/CandPTestingTask/README.md

  - this will run all tests headless

 2. Type in terminal: "npm run cypress-open"
-  -this will open GUI of Cypress when you can manually run tests cases
+ - this will open GUI of Cypress when you can manually run tests cases